 - (Length of Gap – 1): For any gap of the length specified in the box (in the example above, gaps between 1 and 4 days), we will set the minimum stay to be one night shorter than the length of the gap.
 This is useful because it might be hard to fill a 4-day gap with an exactly 4-night booking, but somewhat easier to find a 3-night booking, although it will leave a 1-day gap open (giving you enough time to clean and prepare the rental for the next guest).

 Note that 1-day gaps will stay at a 1-night minimum.
-If you are using a valued-based default minimum length of stay restrictions, then the daily rates for orphan periods are adjusted so that the shortest stay allowed meets the required minimum booking value.
+If you are using a valued-based default Minimum Stay Restrictions, then the daily rates for orphan periods are adjusted so that the shortest stay allowed meets the required minimum booking value.

-By now, you understand how to apply different restrictions for different circumstances in a way that you can make the most of high-demand dates without leaving any orphan days.
-Now, we’ll talk about how you can use PriceLabs Market Dashboards to understand how guests are booking according to the lead time.
+Now, we’ll talk about how you can use PriceLabs Market Dashboards to understand how guests book according to the lead time.
 This will help you decide how many night restrictions you want to apply according to the booking window.

 The Length of Stay and Lead Time Section

-In the above graph, you can see that the most common length of stay is 3-4 days and most of the bookings are made 1-2 months in advance.
+Using the above graph as an example of minimum stay restrictions patterns in a specific market, you can see that the most common length of stay is 3-4 days and most of the bookings are made 1-2 months in advance.
 So, you can set a minimum night restriction for 3 days for the bookings made 60 days in advance.
-This will help you get all the potential bookings.

-Similarly, you can track the booking trends for all dates, identify which dates are getting higher bookings, and adjust your minimum night restrictions accordingly.
+Similarly, you can track the booking trends for all dates.
+You can identify which dates are getting higher bookings, and adjust your minimum night restrictions accordingly.

-Now you know why we call Minimum Nights Restrictions an “’advance setting”.
-Reading and understanding all this must be exhausting, but if you have come this far, then you know everything you need to know about minimum night restrictions.
+Now you know why we call Minimum Nights Restrictions an “’advanced setting”.
+Reading and understanding all this must be exhausting.
+However, if you have come this far, then you know everything you need to know about minimum night restrictions.

-Remember, setting these customizations is not a one-time thing, and you need to stay on top of booking trends to be able to use this strategy beneficially and not lose out on bookings instead.
+Remember, setting these customizations is not a one-time thing.
+You need to stay on top of booking trends to be able to use this strategy beneficially.